j-slaughter/j-slaughter/README.md

 - 👋 Hi, I’m @j-slaughter
-- 👀 I’m interested in becoming a software engineer.
+- 👀 I’m a fullstack software engineer.
-- 🌱 I’m currently learning Python and Javascript.
+- 🌱 Languages: Javascript, C, Python
-- 🏛️ I'm taking CSx50: Intro to CompSci and learning C.
+- 🏛️ I'm a Codesmith resident.
-- 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me ...

 <!---